LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

    the advantages of not requiring changes to the code making the predicate calls and of better visibility for the documenting and diagramming tools.
 #.
 If your module uses the database built-in predicates to implement
-   module local mutable state using dynamic predicates, add both :ref:`directives_private_1` and :ref:`directives_dynamic_1` directives for each dynamic predicate.
+   module-local mutable state using dynamic predicates, add both :ref:`directives_private_1` and :ref:`directives_dynamic_1` directives for each dynamic predicate.